Getting Involved

 Collective meetings:

-Collective Meetings are held weekly during ANU teaching periods.
+Collective Meetings are held fortnightly during ANU teaching periods, on Mondays at 6pm in the ANUSA Boardrooms.
 They are a great way to meet other members, hear about upcoming events, and participate in discussions.
-All members are encouraged to attend and to raise items to be included on the agenda.
-Members are also welcome to chair meetings under a floating/rotating chair system.
+All members are encouraged to attend and to raise items to be included on the agenda!

 Online spaces: